KristofaJosh/KristofaJosh/README.md

-### Hi there 👋 I am Chris Josh, your Front End Engineer.
+### Hi there 👋 I am Chris Josh, your Software Engineer.
 My goal is to make life beautiful and fun, through coding 😁

 ### 💬&nbsp; Wanna chat?